Best Colleges & Universities Kentucky 2023

 Salary After Attending: $44,814

 Northern Kentucky University’s campus sits within the greater Cincinnati area in the scenic town of Highland Heights.
-As one of the fastest-growing schools in Kentucky, it offers a wide variety of undergraduate and graduate degree programs.
 It also awards certifications and micro-credentials that help students build their careers.
+Boasting rapid growth within Kentucky this school provides an extensive array of undergraduate and graduate degree programs.
 NKU runs an online campus to allow students the opportunity to pursue their education through a more convenient medium.
 This program offers certificates, bachelor’s, and master’s degrees in fields like business, education, healthcare, and nursing.
 This school has also been recognized by Niche and received an overall grade rating of B.

 8. University of the Cumberlands